 Google just launched their new update on its analytics platform – Google Analytics 4.
 What does it do and what are the new updates from the previous version?
 Continue reading to find out.

-As stated in the Google blog, Google Analytics 4 seeks to keep pace with the major shifts in consumer behavior and privacy-driven changes to longtime industry standards and current approaches to analytics.
+As stated in the Google blog, Google Analytics 4 seeks to keep pace with the major shifts in consumer behaviour and privacy-driven changes to longtime industry standards and current approaches to analytics.

 Here are the biggest changes implemented in Google Analytics 4 (GA4).